John de St Paul: Family and early life

 John de St Paul was born about 1295, probably at Owston, West Riding of Yorkshire.
 He was most likely the son of Thomas de St Paul, and brother to Robert de St Paul, lord of the manor of Byram cum Sutton.
 He had at least one other brother, William, and later employed a chaplain to celebrate private Masses for William, John himself and other members of the family.
-He was said by some to be illegitimate, and thought it prudent to obtain a papal dispensation absolving him from the various legal disabilities attached to that status, although the claim of his illegitimate birth was later contradicted by no less an authority than Pope Benedict XII himself, who stated the St. Paul's parents had been lawfully married by a curate in private.
+He was said by some to be illegitimate, and thought it prudent to obtain a papal dispensation absolving him from the various legal disabilities attached to that status, although the claim of his illegitimate birth was later contradicted by no less an authority than Pope Benedict XII himself, who stated that St. Paul's parents had been lawfully married by a curate in private.

 Early career

 He was appointed a clerk in the English Chancery in around 1318, and became rector of Ashby David in Lincoln in 1329, the first of numerous clerical benefices he was to receive, of which the most important was Archdeacon of Cornwall.
 From 1334 he was regularly appointed guardian of the Great Seal in the absence of the Lord Chancellor and in 1337 he became Master of the Rolls.
 He was granted a house in Chancery Lane in the city of London in 1339.
 He was briefly Lord Keeper of the Great Seal in 1339.